Managing The Little Energy That I Have

-If you are a Solopreneur, or if you work from home, I am sure you can definitely relate to me here.
+I am sure you can definitely relate to me.

-And, this has been a constant struggle after I shut my startup, Fromahome, after which I chose to work out of the home office.
+And, this has been a constant struggle since I shut my startup, Fromahome, back in 2017.

-In order to help myself better manage my energy, I use a couple of tools.
+In order to help myself better manage my time and energy, I use a couple of tools.

 One such tool is “The Time Usage” spreadsheet as you can see in the image below.